olyhaa/oly-eats/README.md

 React-based recipe app to store recipes and plan meals.

+## File Structure

+The repo is split into two folders:
+- `client` which contains the front-end React code
+- `server` which contains the back-end Apollo/GraphQL server

-## Available Scripts
+## Client Scripts

-In the project directory, you can run:
+In the `client` directory, you can run:

 ### `npm install`
 ### `npm run start`